-Of course, his sorry attempt of a joke is a reference to President Obama’s latest promise to the nation that the United States’ military intervention in Syria’s civil war would not necessarily mean soldiers entering into the country, or “boots on the ground.”
+Of course, his sorry attempt of a joke is a reference to President Obama’s latest promise to the nation that the United States’ military intervention in Syria’s civil war would not necessarily mean soldiers entering into the country, with “boots on the ground.”
 As inappropriate and un-witty as thousands of tweeters found his stunt, Cole stands by his tweet with claims that it was meant to provoke “dialogue” about the Syrian dilemma.

 Now, I’m a big stickler when I say fashion and politics are intertwined.
 But never did I ever expect designers to take the relationship so literally.
 So Kenneth Cole’s latest Twitter-flub really begs an interesting question: When shouldn’t fashion be political?